Global Puberty Research

 -

-to expand the evidence available on pubescent boys and girls globally;
+To expand the evidence available on pubescent boys and girls globally;

 -

-to utilize this learning for developing educational resources, in the form of puberty education books for girls and boys aged 10-14.
+To utilize this learning for developing educational resources, in the form of puberty education books for girls and boys aged 10-14.

 Expanding the evidence base: